kirandoshi/tag_pose_estimation/README.md

 to the camera configuration files, as well as the "object_board_definitions": a list of paths which point to the object board definition files and "port" an int which specifies the ZMQ port to use for publishing the estimated poses.
+This script just ensures that the pose estimation is being published via ZMQ, to obtain the estimated poses, see below.
 Additional optional arguments are
 ```
 --tag_type [apriltag or aruco]